marcospsviana/my-fish-chrunch-prompt/README.md

 ```

 _Note that any previous fish_prompt.fish will be renamed to fish_prompt.bkp.copy.
-Once installed, you will have to close the terminal and open it again to see the new prompt style.._
+Once installed, you will have to close the terminal and open it again to see the new prompt style._